Is Changing Lawyers Allowed?Posted on: February 17, 2023

 Yes!
-You are absolutely allowed to switch attorneys if you don’t like the attention or representation you’re getting in your personal injury case.
+You are absolutely allowed to speak to or even switch attorneys if you don’t like the attention or representation you’re getting in your personal injury case.

 Remember, you hired them, which makes you the boss.
 You don’t need to apologize to anyone for ensuring that your legal needs are met.
 Changing lawyers doesn’t mean you are “betraying” your former attorney, you’re simply doing what’s best for your situation.

-It’s easier when there haven’t been any major developments or complaints filed with the court yet, but you can change attorneys at any point during your case.
+It’s easier when there haven’t been any major developments or complaints filed with the court, but you can change attorneys at any point during your case.
 In fact, most attorneys are willing to assist in transferring the case from one firm to another.

 Reasons For Changing Lawyers